jchaiken12/3D_cell_simulation/simulation_package/mcell_projects/README.md

 # Project Directory
 Here is where the simulation script was run.
-The contained sub directories are examples from the mcell team that work and can be used to quickly test if the project is working correctly.
+The 1250_organelle_move folder comes from the mcell team that works and can be used to quickly test if the project is working correctly.

 ## General Setup for Ubuntu 20.04.6 LTS